brunomaga/brunomaga.github.io/_posts/2018-04-27-Reinforcement-Learning.md

 Unlike most posts that provide a thorough study on a particular subject, this post provides a very high level description of several reinforcement learning methods that I came across.
 Its content is continuously updated.
 </div>

 Reinforcement learning is a field of machine learning that --- roughly speaking --- encompasses learning by reward or prediction of reward.
 It is a topic of high interest as it's claimed to best represent human behaviour, mostly driven by stimuli.
 We eat because we are hungry, and after eating we are satisfied (positive reward).
 We feel pain as a negative *reward* of hurting our bodies, and we learn from previous painful experiences, to avoid repetition.
 We gamble because we predict a possible positive reward from a lucky play (the dopamine effect on the brain).
-The list of examples is endless.
+This phenomenon has been first studied by [Pavlov in 1927](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4116985/), and the list of examples is endless.
 Here I describe some methods of RL that may be useful.

 ### Restricted Boltzmann Machines